 Is CBD Legal for Athletes?

-While all organizations are different, the World Anti-Doping Agency (WADA) removed CBD from the list of prohibited substances in 2018.
+While all organizations are different, the World Anti-Doping Agency (WADA) removed CBD from its 2018 list of prohibited substances.
 The U.S. Anti-Doping Agency followed suit soon after.
 There is an important caveat: ONLY CBD was removed from the prohibited list.
 The psychoactive component of marijuana, THC, is still prohibited in competition, as are synthetic cannabinoids.